Security

 }

-If your client applications have support for cookies, you can use cookies for auth instead of JWT.
-By default the following enables http-only cookies so you can store user claims in the asp.net cookie without having to worry about the safety of front-end application storage choice.
+If your client applications have support for cookies, you can use cookies for auth instead of JWTs.
+By default, the following enables cookies (http-only & samesite-lax), so you can store user claims in the encrypted ASP.NET cookie without having to worry about the safety of front-end application storage choice.

 using FastEndpoints;